ventus-ag/docs/_docs/tutorials/Istio.md

 ---

 Now you can create new cluster using this tutorial: <a href ="https://masterhorn.github.io/docs/docs/coretasks/Kubernetes">Kubernetes</a>
-Use next parameters for your cluster:
+<br />Use next parameters for your cluster:
   - `Master count`: 1
   - `Node count`: 3
   - `Docker volume size (GB)`: 30